Ransomware

 Windows System Restore is an integrated feature that empowers you to roll back your system to a previous state, encompassing files, programs, and settings.

-It can help recover files encrypted by ransomware by bringing them to a point before the encryption.
-Regrettably, it doesn’t recover personal files and may not work if the ransomware has infected your computer’s restore points.
+It can help recover files encrypted by ransomware by restoring them to a point before the encryption occurs.
+However, it may not recover personal files or work if the ransomware has infected your computer’s restore points.

-Nonetheless, understanding and utilizing Windows System Restore can enhance recovery from ransomware and increase the likelihood of retrieving paramount documents.
+Nonetheless, understanding and utilizing Windows System Restore can enhance your recovery from ransomware and increase the likelihood of retrieving vital documents.

 Decryption Tools